 In the past I have sinned in trying to make my own version of such frames.
 In all honesty, when done correctly, they do look nice and add some character to a room.
 Almost like an old natural history lithograph.
 I did this with dead insects from my own cultures, or with specimens I already had in my collection.
 But recently I was wondering if there is another way to achieve the same result, one that does not require dead specimens.
 Something more sustainable.

 Whip spiders, or amblypygids, are rarely offered as framed specimens, but when they do, they usually look very bad and have an unflattering, unnatural pose.
-I mean, look at this one for example.
+I mean, look at this one for example (or this one, or this one).
 It looks horrible.
-Now look at how much this specimen costs.
-It makes no sense to me that an animal gave its life to be preserved in such a horrendous way, accompanied with such a hefty price tag.
+It makes no sense to me that an animal gave its life to be preserved in such a horrendous way.
 This is also coming from a company that claims to farm its framed specimens, however I highly doubt they farm any of their arachnid specimens.
 Large arachnids take years to reach their adult size, and it would not be very profitable to farm them just for the purpose of framing them later.
 Moreover, dead arachnids (and many insects too) often lose their vibrant colors.
 There has to be a different way to do this.
 And there is: during my time keeping amblypygids, I noticed that their empty molts retain their appearance even after many years, and when arranged properly they look like a copy of the living animal.
 I made some exemplars for use in public outreach and the response was phenomenal.
 When I presented the prepared molt next to its still-living parent, people refused to believe they are both the very same specimen.

 Working with molts is not easy and resembles taxidermy in many ways.
 It requires deep understanding of the animal’s natural appearance, as well as how to stabilize its now-empty limbs.
 It took me many months of practicing until I finally mastered the technique of making a hollow arachnid look alive.
 The best thing about it – no animal was sacrificed during the preparation, and in fact the very same animal that produced the molt is still alive and kicking.